-- With the ten surfaces of the wall still selected drag and drop the material attribute Concrete Wall from the selection.
-With the Assign to surfaces option selected, click OK to assign the material attribute. - In the 🔯 Treeview right-click on the Wall group and select Invisible.
+- With the ten surfaces of the wall still selected drag and drop the material attribute Concrete Wall from the Treeview onto the selection.
+With the Assign to surfaces option selected, click OK to assign the material attribute. - In the Treeview right-click on the Wall group and select Invisible.